Most valuable certifications for infrastructure pros

 Three data center categories are currently shaping the skill-set market, according to White:

 The last category means different things at different companies.
 For Microsoft, it means using vendor equipment, but with open standards architectures.
-For LinkedIn, it means using white-box hardware and open source software.
-For Google and Facebook, it means using white box with in-house sheet metal and in-house software.
+For LinkedIn, it means using non-brand hardware and open source software.
+For Google and Facebook, it means using non-brand with in-house sheet metal and in-house software.

 White says software-defined data centers are a relatively small market, driven by vendors like Big Switch Networks.
-The more interesting developments are in the disaggregated category, particularly in white-box scenarios.
+The more interesting developments are in the disaggregated category, particularly in generic-box scenarios.

 What this means for IT certifications